Fairytales and Other Stories

 “It’s not lies,” Shala Te Ar said.

 “Lie to someone else.
-I was there Shala Te Ar.
+I was there, Shala Te Ar.
 We had won the war.
-I commanded the company that capture their command center and destroyed their capitol city.
+I commanded the company that captured their command center and destroyed their capital city.
 The war had been over for more than a half a year before the people rose up to destroy the “war machine” as you put it.
 How many people died because of that uprising that put your friends in power?
 How many people are still starving while you eat your fill?”
 Davack stood up kicking the chair out from under him.

 “Worf!”
 Riker shouted but need not have bothered.
 Worf had already taken up a position between the Prime Minister and Davack, phaser out and ready for use.
 Riker tapped the badge on his shirt.
 “Security to Ten Forward,” he said standing up.

 “Yeah, you destroyed the war machine, and you destroyed the rest of our world in the process.
 We grew the food.
 We supplied the cities with power and water.
 We transported all the goods to the stores.
 This is the war machine that you destroyed.
 Millions died of starvation, and many more still suffer because of what you and your friends did.
 This is the lie you want desperately to keep the Federation from knowing.”
 Davack stepped toward the Prime Minister.

 “Stay where you are or I will fire,” Worf warned.
 Davack took another step, and Worf pulled the trigger.
 A large target ten feet in front of him and Worf missed.
 It wasn't because his aim was off; his target just wasn't there anymore.
 Davack snatched the phaser from Worf's hand and sent him flying across one of the tables at the same time.
 Riker made the mistake of charging Davack and ended up flying over the same table as Worf landing on top of his friend as he tried to get back up.
 Two security guards pick an inopportune time to walk through the door.
 A moment later they were disarmed and lay unconscious against the door.